onap/policy-parent/docs/development/devtools/clamp-cl-participant-protocol-smoke.rst

 3.3 Participant Priming
 =======================

-When a automation composition is primed, the portion of the Automation Composition Type Definition and Common Property values for the participants of each participant type mentioned in the Automation Composition Definition are sent to the participants.
+When an automation composition is primed, the portion of the Automation Composition Type Definition and Common Property values for the participants of each participant type mentioned in the Automation Composition Definition are sent to the participants.
 Action: Invoke a REST API to prime acm type definitions and set values of common properties